 The Peruvian Paso’s origins begin with horses that were brought to South America during the Spanish Conquest, which began in 1531.
 These horses came from locations like Spain and Panama to serve as transportation mounts.
-Peru was home to huge sugar and cotton plantations, requiring owners and staff to travel long distances across the plantations.
+Peru was home to huge sugar and cotton plantations, requiring owners and staff to travel long distances across the land.
 These rides could take days, so there was a high demand for smooth-gaited riding horses.

 Many breeds contributed to the Peruvian Paso’s formation.
 The Jennet, known for its ambling gaits, the Barb, and the Andalusian were all major contributors.
 Peruvian Pasos were bred and refined with a focus on conformation, gait, and temperament.
-These horses needed to be comfortable to ride and easy to work with, since riders spent so much time traveling across the plantations.
+These horses needed to be comfortable to ride and easy to work with, since riders spent so much time traveling across the farms.

 During the 1900s, major highways were constructed and the need for the Peruvian Paso declined in southern Peru.
 However, the breed was still valued for transportation in the northern areas of the country.